Capturing Context-Aware Route Choice Semantics for Trajectory Representation Learning: Methodology

 \section{Methodology}

-In this section, we introduce \textbf{PRTraj}, a novel TRL framework designed to unify the perception of the external environment with the modeling of internal route choice behavior.
-As depicted in \cref{fig:framework}, PRTraj consists of three core modules: (1) an Environment Perception Module that comprehensively models multi-granularity urban semantics via POI distributions; (2) a Route Choice Encoder designed to model route choice behavior explicitly; and (3) a Trajectory Semantic Integrator that aggregates segment-level representations into a global trajectory embedding.
-The framework is trained end-to-end in a self-supervised manner using both MLM loss and contrastive learning.
+In this section, we introduce CORE, a TRL framework that treats trajectories as observable traces of sequential route choice decisions.
+As illustrated in \cref{fig:framework}, CORE comprises two key components: (1) an Environment Perception Module, which constructs a context-aware road network from multi-granular POI distributions; and (2) a Route Choice Encoder, which models route choices by integrating the context-aware road network with navigational factors via an MoE architecture.
+Finally, a Transformer encoder aggregates these sequential behavioral representations into a global trajectory embedding.
+The entire framework is end-to-end trainable and is pretrained with a contrastive learning objective.